Year 3 2020 - 2021

 Welcome to Y3!

-- Use present and past tenses correctly and consistently
+- Use present and past tenses correctly and consistently including the progressive form

-- Continue to build a rich and varied vocabulary
+- Build a varied and rich vocabulary

 Files to Download